International Visiting Research Scholars

-- Funds will be awarded to one of the UBC faculty nominators, and administered by the designated host department.
+- Funds will be awarded to one of the UBC faculty nominators, and the grant will be administered by the designated host department.

 - International Visiting Research Scholars will have a shared office space at the Institute, and are expected to make regular use of this office during their stay.

 Visiting scholars will be expected to participate in the Institute’s Wall Scholars program during their residency, including attending weekly lunches.